texpert/lambda-image-resize.js/README.md

 ### Local testing

+To invoke and debug locally:

+- Upload the `florsan_homepage.png` file into the `cache` AWS S3 bucket
-To invoke and debug locally, run the `lambda_start.js` module, which uses the [Commandline tool to run Amazon Lambda function on local machines][lambda-local]:
+- Run the `lambda_start.js` module, which uses the [Commandline tool to run Amazon Lambda function on local machines][lambda-local]:

 ```
 $ node test/lambda_start.js